 - AB 1690 (Medina) Community Colleges: Part-Time, Temporary Employees.
 AB 1690 is similar to AB 1010 (Medina) from 2015.
 The bill requires community colleges without collective bargaining agreements in effect as of January 1, 2017, or after January 1, 2017, to adopt specific minimum standards for the treatment of part-time, temporary faculty.
-These standards would include evaluation procedures, workload distribution and seniority rights. - Status: AB 1690 passed in the Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee. - AB 2069 (Medina) Seymour-Campbell Student Success Act of 2012.
-AB 2069 amends language in the Student Success Act to require research metrics for districts to include data on the percentage of part-time faculty per full-time equivalent students that are required to hold office hours. - Status: AB 2069 passed in the Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee. - AB 2214 (Harper) Public Postsecondary Education: Faculty Royalty Income Disclosure.
+These standards would include evaluation procedures, workload distribution and seniority rights. - Status: AB 1690 passed in the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations. - AB 2069 (Medina) Seymour-Campbell Student Success Act of 2012.
+AB 2069 amends language in the Student Success Act to require research metrics for districts to include data on the percentage of part-time faculty per full-time equivalent students that are required to hold office hours. - Status: AB 2069 passed in the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations. - AB 2214 (Harper) Public Postsecondary Education: Faculty Royalty Income Disclosure.
 AB 2214 requires governing boards of public postsecondary educational institutions to require faculty to annually disclose any compensation or royalty they receive from a publisher or provider of instructional content under penalty of perjury.
-Each faculty member would be required to provide information on a form and the campus would be required to make this information available to the public on the campus website. - Status: AB 2214 passed in the Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee.
+Each faculty member would be required to provide information on a form and the campus would be required to make this information available to the public on the campus website. - Status: AB 2214 passed in the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations.